Scorpiosis0/ComfyUI-WtlNodes/README.md

 **Recomended Usage:**

-You can reduce the sigma_min value but I wouldn't recommend changing any other settings.
+You can reduce the sigma_min value but I wouldn't recommend changing sigma_max setting.

 ### Empty Latent (Advanced)
 *This node will offer easy ratio selection along a plethora of resolutions, portrait and landscape mode, with still a manual mode.*